seeyouinfoodcourt/chatapp/README.md

 # Features

+-   Send and receive messages in predefined chat rooms
+-   Image upload from gallery or camera
 -   Firebase Authorization with Facebook and Google
 -   Firebase Firestore database and real time updates
 -   Firebase Storage for file storage
+-   Firebase Cloud Messaging partial integration - Android only.
+User can subscribe to topics and receive messages sent from FCM.

 # To Do